schlessera/wceu-2018-code/README.md

 ## ❓ Usage

 We assume a clean WordPress installation with a standard WordPress theme like TwentySeventeen.
+If you have any questions about the steps below, just ask us and we will help you.

 First, install and activate the [Gutenberg plugin](https://wordpress.org/plugins/gutenberg/) from the WordPress repository.